Laogeodritt/quasselflask/README.md

 This application is meant for *personal* use.
 Please do not use it for the purpose of making your logs available to the public at large ("public logging").

 Many channels do not allow public logging.
-Even if it is not expressly disallowed, public logging is generally looked down upon, as it fails to respect user privacy (even for public channels&mdash;in the same way that you might not want your conversations in public to be recorded and made available to everyone).
+Even if it is not expressly disallowed, public logging is generally looked down upon, as it fails to respect user privacy (even for public channels&mdash;in the same way that you might not want your conversations in public to be recorded and made available to everyone, even if you're OK having them in public).

 **If someone is making your channel's logs public using Quasselflask**: Please be aware that I am only the developer of this software, and it is freely available for anyone to use. *I do not provide hosting services*: this means I don't know *who* is using it and *how*, nor can I do anything about it.
 If you have concerns about a specific server running this software, I recommend you contact the owner or administrator of that server (or their hosting company).